A system that detects and prevents cybersecurity

 Software Engineer and Principal Investigator on the CANDID effort

 We are building on our rich cybersecurity expertise and history of successful anomaly detection to develop CANDID.
 Our related DAAMS effort provides attack-detection capabilities specifically for memory space, another vulnerable area of military vehicle systems.
 Our cross-disciplinary approach on CANDID fuses scientists and engineers from both our Human-Centered AI and Sensing, Perception, and Applied Robotics Divisions.
-We are also leveraging our Point Judith facility’s hardware capabilities to develop the CANDID hardware device.
+We are also extending our Point Judith facility’s hardware capabilities to develop the CANDID hardware device.

 Our CANDID commercial solution was made possible by technology from the CANDID project.